“Prevention is better than cure.”

 And one of the most powerful resilient attitude is GRATITUDE.

 Being grateful helps our mental wellness.
 Because gratitude increases the quality of sleep.
-When we are thankful about our lives, circumstances, whether of those experienced, or of the ones we are still hopeful for, we tend to fall faster asleep – and deep too.
+Research has shown that when we are thankful about our lives, circumstances, whether of those experienced, or of the ones we are still hopeful for, we tend to fall faster asleep – and deep too.

 Since enough of sleep remedies anxiety, pains, stress, and depression, it means that gratitude may help us prevent depression before it take its toll on us, and cause us to lose sleep.

-The naturally deep sleep from a grateful heart is possible because of the hypothalamus.
+The nnaturaldeep sleep from a grateful heart is possible because of the hypothalamus.

 The hypothalamus is the part of the brain responsible for regulating our bodily functions such as sleep, appetite, temperature, growth and metabolism.